xyproto/algernon/README.md

 * The [Lua interpreter](https://github.com/yuin/gopher-lua) is compiled into the executable.
 * The use of Lua allows for short development cycles, where code is interpreted when the page is refreshed.
 * Built-in support for [Markdown](https://github.com/russross/blackfriday), [Amber](https://github.com/eknkc/amber), [GCSS](https://github.com/yosssi/gcss) and [JSX](https://github.com/mamaar/risotto).
+* Redis is used for the database backend, by default.
+* The Bolt database is also supported, and is built-in.
 * No support for internal caching, yet.
 * The HTML title for a rendered Markdown page can be provided by the first line specifying the title, like this: `title: Title goes here`.
 This is a subset of MultiMarkdown.
 * No file converters needs to run in the background (like for SASS).
 Files are converted on the fly.
 * If `-autorefresh` is enabled, the browser will automatically refresh pages when the source files are changed.
 Works for Markdown, Lua error pages and Amber (including GCSS and *data.lua*).
 This only works on Linux and OS X, for now.
 If listening for changes on too many files, the OS limit for the number of open files may be reached.
-* Will not run without a Redis server to connect to.
 * Includes an interactive REPL.
-* If only given a Markdown filename as the first argument, it will be served on port 3000, without using Redis, as regular HTTP.
+* If only given a Markdown filename as the first argument, it will be served on port 3000, without using any database, as regular HTTP.
 Handy for viewing `README.md` files locally.

 Overview